jilv220/teto_bot_site/src/data/privacy-policy.md

 - Your data is stored securely in our database systems
 - We implement appropriate technical and organizational measures to protect your data
+- Senstive Data such as message content and link to attachment only lives in memory and are never stored
-- Data is retained as long as necessary to provide our services
+- Non senstive Data is retained as long as necessary to provide our services

 ### 4.2 Third-Party Services